CaliCarSalesman

 Always, always, always negotiate everything in your car purchase.
 That includes extended warranties, interest rates (if you're financing through the dealer), lo-jack etc. There's profit margin on all those options for the dealer.
 Still, I pass on rust proofing (I don't keep the car long enough for that), Scotchguard, Lo-jack etc. If you really want any of those, you can usually find it cheaper if you shop around.
 Just make sure any options, such as rims, etc don't affect the warranty, unless, of course, you gotta have your 22 inch spinners and just don't care.

-Did you ever catch something critical right before a plane was about to take off?Edmunds.com is the best, in my opinion, for all models.
+Do you find casinos to be depressing places to work?Edmunds.com is the best, in my opinion, for all models.
 You can also search for forums specific to the make/model.
 Bimmerfest.com is great for BMW.
 Lastly, I like leasecompare.com to get the lowdown on lease rates.

 Looks can be very deceiving on the dealership floor.
 If they look too slick, then maybe they are, but the most important quality in a good salesperson is the ability to really listen to the customer which enables them to help a customer make the most informed decision.
 But, if they're talking really fast and shifting their eyes around a lot, that guy is probably hopped up on Red Bull and in any case will have a hard time listening to you.
 If you're feeling really ambitious, go for the guy that looks nervous to engage with you (newbie) and show him how to really negotiate!